ruurdadema/juce-bootstrap/README.md

 # JUCE-bootstrap (CMake, Conan)

-This repository contains a JUCE6 CMake base project with Conan configuration.
+This repository contains a cmake JUCE6 based project with Conan configuration.
-The project contains a barebones gui_app and a barebones plugin.
+It produces a barebones gui app and a plugin.